Herbert L. Becker: Litigation

 Becker has been involved in legal disputes with David Copperfield.
 Copperfield sued Becker in an attempt to prevent publication of All the Secrets of Magic Revealed: The Tricks and Illusions of the World's Greatest Magicians (Lifetime Books, Inc. (March 11, 1997); ISBN 978-0-8119-0822-1) which Copperfield maintained revealed some of Copperfield's secrets.
 Becker then sued his publisher, Lifetime Books, for purportedly colluding with Copperfield to remove details of Copperfield's illusions.

+Publications

+Becker is the author of Typing by Design, an instructional typing text published by McGraw-Hill in 1982.
+The book was used in educational and business training contexts and was later distributed through business education channels, including Pitman Business Education.